openedx/frontend-app-ora-grading/README.rst

   ``git clone git@github.com:openedx/frontend-app-ora-grading.git``

-  2. Use node v18.x.
+  2. Use the version of Node specified in the ``.nvmrc`` file.

-    The current version of the micro-frontend build scripts support node 18.
+    The current version of the micro-frontend build scripts supports the version of Node found in ``.nvmrc``.
     Using other major versions of node *may* work, but this is unsupported.
 For convenience, this repository includes an .nvmrc file to help in setting the correct node version via `nvm <https://github.com/nvm-sh/nvm>`_.